Competitive Local Routing with Constraints: Conclusion

 There remain a number of open problems in the area of local competitive routing in the constrained setting.
 For example, though we showed that no deterministic 1-local routing algorithm is $o(\sqrt{n})$-competitive on all pairs of vertices of the $\Theta_6$-graph, it would still be interesting to construct a routing algorithm that reaches any vertex.

 Furthermore, we showed how to route on a specific constrained $\Theta$-graph.
 It would be very nice if there exists a local routing algorithm that is competitive on all constrained $\Theta$-graphs.
 In the unconstrained setting, the $\Theta$-routing algorithm (which repeatedly follows the edge to the closest vertex in the cone that contains the destination) is such an algorithm, provided that at least 7 cones are being used.
 In the constrained setting, however, this particular algorithm need not reach the destination, since even if the source can see the destination, this does not necessarily hold for every vertex along the path.
-Because of this, there need not be any edge in the cone that contains the destination, meaning that the $\Theta$-routing algorithm can get stuck.
+Because of this, there need not be any edge in the cone that contains the destination, meaning that this $\Theta$-routing algorithm can get stuck.

 Finally, constrained $\Theta$-graphs are not the only graphs that are known to be spanners in the constrained setting.
 For example, constrained Yao-graphs and constrained (generalized) Delaunay graphs have also been shown to be spanners~\cite{R2014,R2014Thesis}.
-As was the case for constrained $\Theta$-graphs, currently no routing algorithms are known to exist for those graphs.
+As was the case for constrained $\Theta$-graphs prior to our work, no routing algorithms are known to exist for those graphs.